The Calderdale Local plan will be the new development plan for the Borough.

-An application for designation of a Neighbourhood Forum and Neighbourhood Area for the Clifton Village at Brighouse has been received.
+An application for designation of a Neighbourhood Forum and Neighbourhood Area for Clifton at Brighouse has been received.

 The Council is seeking views on these applications.
-A consultation will run between Monday 6th November and 5pm on Monday 18th December 2017.
+A consultation will run between Friday 4th May and Monday 18th June 2018.

 The Application is supported by the following documents:

 - Clifton Neighbourhood Forum Constitution - April 2018 [PDF 314KB]